DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc P - Ravenloft Heist.md

 Ludmilla greets the players coldly and notes her regrets that the guards upon the walls evidently could not keep “troglodytes" such as them outside of the keep.
 She proceeds to attempt to provoke the players into attacking her, preferring to focus her insults and provocations upon melee-oriented players most likely to lose their tempers.
 (Ludmilla might threaten characters the player holds dear, impugn their principles or sense of honor, or imply that they are weak or otherwise incapable.)

-If no player rises to meet the bait, Ludmilla derides the players for thinking they are a match for her, "the greatest and eldest student of Baba Lysaga," and concludes that she will be pleased to bring their “cold, unmoving" remains to “Count von Zarovich"—*after* she’s dissected them herself.
+If no player rises to meet the bait, Ludmilla sneers at the players for believing they could match "Baba Lysaga's eldest and greatest student" (herself), and concludes that she will be pleased to bring their “cold, unmoving" remains to “Count von Zarovich"—*after* she’s dissected them herself.
 She then moves to attack.

 > [!combat]+ **Balancing the Witch**
 > Due to the phase mechanic, this combat encounter is a series of two consecutive **mild** combat encounters against a party of five 7th-level players, a CR 2 ally (Ireena Kolyana), and a CR 4 ally (Ezmerelda d’Avenir), and will consume approximately 12% of their total maximum hit points per phase (for a total of 24% of their maximum hit points).
 For parties of smaller or larger sizes, modify the encounter as follows: